Qiagen N.V. (QGEN) – Don’t Believe the Hype: Check The Facts

 Sponsored

-The stock witnessed a -2.50% gain in the last 1 month and extending the period to 3 months gives it a -2.35%, and is -0.53% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 0.96% over the week and 1.14% over the month.
+The stock witnessed a 1.30% gain in the last 1 month and extending the period to 3 months gives it a -0.07%, and is 2.29% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.07% over the week and 1.12% over the month.

 Qiagen N.V.
 (QGEN) Analyst Forecasts